dotnet/AspNetCore.Docs/aspnetcore/web-api/handle-errors.md

 > [!WARNING]
 > Enable the Developer Exception Page **only when the app is running in the Development environment**.
 Don't share detailed exception information publicly when the app runs in production.
 For more information on configuring environments, see <xref:fundamentals/environments>.
 >
 > Don't mark the error handler action method with HTTP method attributes, such as `HttpGet`.
 Explicit verbs prevent some requests from reaching the action method.
-Allow anonymous access to the method if unauthenticated users should see the error view.
+Allow anonymous access to the method if unauthenticated users should see the error.

 ## Exception handler